ttsunion/Deep-Expression/README.md

 python train.py

 # Progress
 It works well!!!
 However, some noises still exist, and I'm try my best to improve the performance of Deep-Expression.
 This project is under revisement.
+Besides, this pipline is in demo stage.

 # Meanings of this project
 1. First time to use DNN-based model to synthesis speech